aditsachde/itko-serverless-witness/README.md

 ### TF Part 1

-Create a new GCP project and fill the ID in terraform.tfvars Select the regions to deploy to and fill into terraform.tfvars Fill the current git sha short hash (git rev-parse --short HEAD) in terraform.tfvars Specify a verified base domain (such as gcp.witness.itko.dev) in terraform.tfvars
+- Create a new GCP project and fill the ID in terraform.tfvars
+- Select the regions to deploy to and fill into terraform.tfvars
+- Fill the current git sha short hash (git rev-parse --short HEAD) in terraform.tfvars
+- Specify a verified base domain (such as gcp.witness.itko.dev) in terraform.tfvars

 Finally, run `terraform apply`.
 This will create some resources, but is expected to fail.

 ### Non TF stuff

 Deploy a database somewhere.
 I used cockroachdb serverless.
 Make sure to have the connection string handy.

+Create the table in the database `go run ./cmd/init-db -db-url 'REPLACE'`

 Generate some credentials
 `go run ./cmd/generate-config -db-url 'REPLACE' > .env`